Britannica’s Reference Galaxy

 The Britannica is an embarrassment of riches.
 Users often find the wealth and breadth of information daunting and data mining is fast becoming an art form.
 This is why the Britannica incorporated the “Personal Brain” to cope with this predicament.
 But an informal poll I conducted online shows that few know how to deploy it effectively.

 Ironically, this is precisely why the market positioning of the Britannica's Elementary and Student Encyclopedias is problematic: compared to Wikipedia, the Britannica's brand is distinctly adult and scholarly.
-The vacuum left by the Encarta (lamented) discontinuance, though, should make it easier to market the Student and Elementary versions (which are an integral part of the Ultimate Edition and not sold separately).
+The vacuum left by Encarta’s (lamented) discontinuance, though, should make it easier to market the Student and Elementary versions (which are an integral part of the Ultimate Edition and not sold separately).

 The current edition is fully integrated with the Internet.
 Apart from articles about new topics and personalities in the news, it offers additional and timely content and revisions on a dedicated Web site.
 The digital product includes a staggering number of links (166,808!) to third party content and articles on the Web.
 The GeoAnalyzer, which compares national statistical data and generates charts and graphs, is now Web-based and greatly enhanced.

-Some minor gripes:
+Some major and minor gripes:

 Britannica guides come in two forms: books and CD-ROMs.
 By now, the range of